-If you’re stuck deciding between a twin vs. full mattress, it’s important to know that the main difference is in the width.
-Both twin and full size mattresses are 75 inches long, however, a standard full-sized mattress is 15 inches wider than a twin mattress.
-Our guide will help you understand the difference between twin vs. full mattresses and include tips on how to find your perfect fit.
+If you’re stuck deciding between a twin vs. full mattress, it’s important to know the main difference is in the width.
+A standard full-sized mattress is 15 inches wider than a twin mattress.
+However, both twin and full size mattresses are 75 inches long.

-Dimensions: 38” x 75”
+Dimensions — 38” x 75”

-Surface area: 2,850 square inches
+Surface area — 2,850 square inches

-Dimensions: 38” x 80”
+Dimensions — 38” x 80”

-Surface area: 3,040 square inches
+Surface area — 3,040 square inches

-Dimensions: 53” x 75”
+Dimensions — 53” x 75”

-Surface area: 3,975 square inches
+Surface area — 3,975 square inches

-Dimensions: 53” x 80”
+Dimensions — 53” x 80”

-Surface area: 4,240 square inches
+Surface area — 4,240 square inches

 Aside from dimensions, there are several other factors that may contribute to your decision process including price, room size, accessories, and specific uses.

 The price of a mattress depends on a number of factors including the brand, material, type of mattress, and size.
-When it comes to the price of twin vs. full mattresses, twin mattresses are usually the cheaper option because they are smaller.
+When it comes to the price of twin vs. full mattresses, twin mattresses are usually the cheaper option because they’re smaller.
 Generally, the larger the mattress, the more expensive it will be.

 For example, check out the difference in price between our Casper Original Mattress:

-While the price difference is relatively small, it’s something worth noting if you’re shopping on a tight budget.
+While the price difference is relatively small, it’s something worth noting if you’re shopping on a tight budget

 Something to also keep in mind is the accessories needed for your specific mattress size.
 It’s easy to find sheets and bedding that will fit both twin and full mattresses, however, they will differ in price.

 You’ll also need fewer pillows with a twin bed depending on the type of sleeper you are.
-Twin beds typically only need one pillow, while full beds can fit two pillows perfectly.
+Twin beds typically only need one pillow, while a full-size bed can fit two pillows perfectly.

-When it comes to room size, it goes without saying that twin mattresses are a better choice for smaller sleeping spaces.
+When it comes to room size, it goes without saying twin mattresses are a better choice for smaller sleeping spaces.
 However, both twin and full mattresses can fit in pretty much any room and are great space savers.

-Generally, full mattresses will fit best in a room that is 10 x 10 or 10 x 12.
+Generally, full mattresses will fit best in a room that’s 10 x 12 feet or larger.
 This will ensure there is extra space for furniture and other types of bedroom decor.

 A twin size mattress is a great starter mattress for children when they’re transitioning from a crib into a “big kid’s bed.”
 If you have two kids sharing a room, twin beds are a perfect fit.
 They also work well for bunk beds.
 Once your little ones reach their teenage years, consider switching to a full if the twin becomes too small.

 Full mattresses are ideal for single sleepers because of the extra width on each side.
 If you sleep with someone, a full-sized bed leaves each person about 27 inches of space.
-If you value your personal space, you may find that a full is too small for two people.
+If you value your personal space, you may find a full is too small for two people.